-The Lost Dutchman's Gold Mine is a fabled gold mine located in the southwest, though it's exact whereabouts are unknown.
+The Lost Dutchman's Gold Mine is a fabled gold mine located in the Southwest, though it's exact whereabouts are unknown.
 Many believe it's hidden in the Superstition Mountains, and it's rumored a curse falls upon all those who try to find it.
-The path to these riches is paved in mystery and death.
+The path to these riches is paved in mystery and doom.
 Many say at least 600 people have lost their lives trying to find the treasure.

 The Peralta Massacre

 What’s now referred to as the “Peralta Massacre” occurred sometime around 1848.
-A Mexican family was allegedly slaughtered by Apaches after searching the land for gold.
+A Mexican family was allegedly slain by Apaches after searching the land for gold.
 The Peralta family was said to have discovered the famed Dutchman’s gold mine within the cursed Superstition Mountains.
-It was here during what should have been a routine gold expedition that the family was allegedly ambushed and slain by Apaches.
+It was here, during what should have been a routine gold expedition, that the family was allegedly ambushed and slain by Apaches.

 The Jesse Capen Disappearance

 Jesse Capen was obsessed with the legendary Dutchman Gold Mine and was convinced he could locate the treasure hidden deep in the Superstition Mountains.
-Sadly, the 35-year-old became another victim of the fables when he disappeared from the Tonto National Forest in 2009.
+Sadly, the 35-year-old became another target of the fables when he disappeared from the Tonto National Forest in 2009.

 Hundreds of books and maps were found in his apartment after his disappearance showing he extensively researched the subject.
 According to files found on his computer, he’d already attempted to locate the treasure on at least two other occasions and told no one of either excursion.
 It was his third trip that he never returned from, and it would be close to three years before his remains would finally be found.
 Volunteers with the Superstition Search and Rescue organization found Capen’s remains wedged in an impossibly tight crevice, about 30 feet off the ground.

-The Alleged Murder Of Dr. Adolph Ruth
+The Alleged Slaying Of Dr. Adolph Ruth

 Ruth's checkbook contained a handwritten note claiming he discovered the mine and ended with the phrase "Veni, vidi, vici."

-<p>James A. Cravey Was Decapitated In The Superstition Mountains
+<p>James A. Cravey Had His Head Removed In The Superstition Mountains</p>

 His journey to find the mine was a huge spectacle at the time - he traveled to the mountain via helicopter.
 Before leaving, he purportedly told his friends he knew exactly where the gold was hiding.
 He set out for 10 days to find the treasure and asked the pilot to come back for him, but when the pilot arrived, Cravey was nowhere to be seen.
 His camp was intact and only two days worth of food had been eaten.